Order by 12pm PST to receive next-day delivery

-Our sushi grade Baja yellowtail, or Baja Hiramasa, is responsibly farm-raised by Baja Seas in Magdalena Bay, a large, crystalline body of water in southern Baja California.
+Our sushi grade Baja farmed yellowtail, marketed as Baja Hiramasa, is responsibly farm-raised by Baja Seas in Magdalena Bay, a large, crystalline body of water in southern Baja California.
 Its firm buttery texture and bright mild flavor provides a delicious alternative to Japanese Hamachi and Hawaiian Kampachi.
 Thin to medium fillets with balanced fat content are ideal for small plate presentations, particularly sushi, sashimi and crudo.
 When cooked, the pearl pink flesh of this fish turns white, tender and flaky.
 For best results in cooking, pan sear or broil.

 Baja Seas is the first complete cycle yellowtail (Seriola lalandi) farm in the Americas.
 Its vision is to be a global leader in marine aquaculture.
 Respected for its innovation in aquaculture technology, harmony with the environment and social responsibility.

 The original yellowtail stock for Baja Seas was bred from fingerlings produced at Hubbs-SeaWorld Research Institute.
 Renowned for developing methods of raising high-value marine fin fish species and sustainable ocean fishing practices.
 The fingerlings were transferred to Baja Seasí state-of-the-art aquaculture farm on Bahia Magdalena, a pristine bay in southern Baja California.

 Want to learn all about Baja Seas and their operation?
 Click Here to read more.